What is the Risk Free Rate?

 The reasoning behind these two concepts is related to the inclusion (or exclusion) of the rate of inflation.

-The real risk-free rate is the required rate of return on zero-risk financial instruments with the rate of inflation taken into account.
+The real risk-free rate is the required return on zero-risk financial instruments with the rate of inflation taken into account.

-The relationship between the real risk-free rate and the nominal risk-free rate is depicted by the following equation:
+The relationship between the real and the nominal risk-free rate is depicted by the following equation:

 If the projected cash flows are discounted in nominal terms (i.e. reflects expected inflation), the discount rate used should also be nominal.